yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 _Point-in-time recovery_ (or PITR) in YugabyteDB is designed to provide an ability to recover from a user or software error, while minimizing RPO, RTO and overall impact of the cluster.

 PITR is particularly useful in case of:
-* DDL errors, like an accidental table removal
+* DDL errors, like an accidental table removal.
-* DML errors, like when an incorrect update statement is executed against one of the tables
+* DML errors, like when an incorrect update statement is executed against one of the tables.

 In such scenarios, you would typically know the time when the data was corrupted, and would want to restore to the closest possible uncorrupted state.
 With PITR, you can achieve that by providing a timestamp to restore to.
 You can specify the time with the precision of up to 1 microsecond - something that is not possible with the regular snapshots which are typically taken hourly or daily.

 ## How Does PITR Work?

-PITR in YugabyteDB is based on a combination of the flashback capability and periodic [distributed snapshots](snapshot-ysql.md).
+PITR in YugabyteDB is based on a combination of the flashback capability and periodic [distributed snapshots](../snapshot-ysql.md).

 Flashback is a feature that allows to rewind the data back in time.
 At any moment, YugabyteDB stores not only the latest state of the data, but also the recent history of changes.
 Time period the history is maintained for is customizable and can be set via the [history retention interval flag](../../../reference/configuration/yb-tserver/#timestamp-history-retention-interval-sec).
 With flashback, you can rollback to any point in time within this interval.
 The change history is also preserved when a snapshot is taken, which means that by creating snapshots periodically, you effectively increase the flashback retention interval.